writefreely/documentation/writer/display-format.md

 ![](https://i.snap.as/3d2nAqU.png)

 You can use this format for more than traditional blogs.
-Many utilize it for keeping friends and family updated with their writing or posting about upcoming events.
+Many writers utilize it for keeping friends and family updated with their writing or posting about upcoming events.

 ## Novel